ASCODERUN/ASCODE/README.md

 ## Getting Started

-- Follow these detailed steps to set up and run Marnex AI on your local machine or deploy it to a server for production use.
+- Follow these detailed steps to set up and run Juvion AI on your local machine or deploy it to a server for production use.

 ### Prerequisites